Nike Sponsored Athletes: A Deep Dive Into the Nike Athletes that Shape The Brand

 Is Caitlin Clark officially a Nike signature athlete?

-What’s the performance anchor of Nike’s roster?
+What is the pure performance anchor of the Nike roster?

 Related Readings